alexcartaz/testing-i/README.md

 In this project, you will demonstrate proficiency by writing unit tests and production code to satisfy the Minimum Viable Product described below.

-Some of the topics covered were
+Some of the topics covered were:

 - introduction to automated testing.
 - using `Jest` as a test runner.